odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [Social Tool Kit](./promote_app.md): Made for children, while all have a child inside.
 - [The Beauty of the Ugly](./the_beauty_of_the_ugly.md): Just the best documentation about Linux.
 - [All Botnets are welcome](./bots.md): Someone sharing my sites is always good!
 - [Thank You Red Team](./blueteam_learning.md): "The art of fighting without fighting"